 In May, 2016, Robert conducted a small ensemble of former USC Concert Choir members in three short pieces at the birthplace of Arpad Darazs in Jaszbereny, Hungary.

-For fifteen years, Robert has served Ashland United Methodist Church in Columbia.
+For seventeen years, Robert has served Ashland United Methodist Church in Columbia.
 His present position is Organist and Director of Traditional Music.

 Karen Shevenell - voice